GenesisVision/android-client/apiClient/docs/InvestorApi.md

 <a name="v10InvestorPortfolioChartGet"></a>
 # **v10InvestorPortfolioChartGet**
-> DashboardChartValue v10InvestorPortfolioChartGet(authorization, currency, from, to)
+> DashboardChartValue v10InvestorPortfolioChartGet(authorization, currency, from, to, balancePoints, programsPoints)

 Portfolio charts